 The recovery phase is the part of the response plan in which affected areas are returned to normal operation.
 For your incident response plan to be most effective, your recovery strategies should include recommended steps to follow to achieve this goal.
 Examples may include restoring data from a backup, rebuilding servers, replacing hardware, reprovisioning accounts, etc. The ultimate recovery goal is to do what you can to return your systems to a secure state and protect them from recurrence of the same incident.
 Once processes and systems are restored, they should be tested to ensure they are fully functional and ready to return to production.

-The final phase in responding to an incident is postmortem.
+The final phase is post-incident activity.
 Your plan should define the actions that come after incident recovery to review and document lessons learned from the incident.
-Three common activities included as part of the postmortem include:
+Three common activities included as part of the post-incident process include:

-• Effectiveness Review: Data gathered from postmortem activities should be used to assess the incident response function and identify potential areas of improvement in preparation for future incidents.
+- Effectiveness Review: Data gathered from post-incident activities should be used to assess the incident response function and identify potential areas of improvement in preparation for future incidents.
 For example, lessons learned can be used to update the plan or improve template action steps for further incidents.

-The goal of the postmortem is to take what was learned from the incident and use the information to further improve the effectiveness of the incident response plan.
+The goal of this process is to take what was learned from the incident and use the information to further improve the effectiveness of the incident response plan.

 Bringing It All Together